The Cost of Surrogacy

 Program fees typically do NOT include egg donors, hotel accommodations, airfare, country-specific legal processes, or extraordinary medical care for the baby or the surrogate mother.
-However, any reputable agent will work with you to develop a complete budget that includes all these non-standard surrogacy costs before signing any agreement.
+However, a reputable agent will work with you to develop a complete budget that includes all these non-standard surrogacy costs before signing any agreement.

-Surrogacy Costs Explained
+Surrogacy Cost Explained

 The published cost of a surrogacy procedure is only part of the total expense.
 Future Parents will pay extras depending on the agency or clinic they use.

 For example, Future Parents should consider not just the cost of surrogacy procedures, but also added medical expenses.
 In the United States, one night in the NICU costs about $5000 USD without insurance.
 More than 15% of surrogacy babies require some NICU care.
 Just 1 week of care in the NICU can cost more than an entire surrogacy procedure overseas.

 For couples bringing their new child to Europe, the clinic may not include legal fees in its published price.
 These fees may include the paperwork to support the child’s citizenship and passport application.
 Other minor (but overlooked) surrogacy costs include document translations, travel costs, emergency medical care for the surrogate or the baby, etc. All these vary depending on the cost of living in the chosen country.